Yakub-Egamnazarov/abstract-clone/README.md

 - max-width: 767px (tablet-portrait)
 - max-width: 479px (mobile)

-### 5. Section coming after the hero section
+### 5. Section coming after the hero

 To implement the sliding-up effect the following technique is used:

-- on the upper side of the actual section created pseudo-section, div element, to immitate some spacing
+- on the upper side of the actual section created pseudo-section, div element, to imitate some spacing
 - to the actual section, on the bottom side of hero, added _position: sticky_ property added
-- and with spacing SCSS utilites adjusted, the sliding-up effect is created
+- and with spacing SCSS utilities adjusted, the sliding-up effect is created

-Also created reusabel container SCSS components and spacing utilities like:
+Also created reusable container SCSS components and spacing utilities like:

 - .container-max
 - .col (.col-4-d) etc.
 - spacing-bottom-s (etc.)
 - z-9 (z-index: 9;)

+### 6. The other sections

+The rest of the sections used the same CSS properties for section classes, and pretty much repeating styles, so use utility classes for spacing buttons, containers, columns and typography.
+This helped to build the rest sections easily.

+### 7. The project completion.

+The project is consists of only main (home) page.
+I created a copy of Abstract website with the intension of learning React js.
+There is no intention of monetising this website under any circumstances.
+Only complex websites structures was the subject of interest

 ---